humeval/humeval.github.io/_pages/accepted-papers.md

 <br />
 Alberto Chierici and Nizar Habash

-* Reliability of human evaluation for text summarization: Lessons learned and challenges ahead
+* Reliability of Human Evaluation for Text Summarization: Lessons Learned and Challenges Ahead
 <br />
 Neslihan Iskender, Tim Polzehl and Sebastian Möller

-* On User Interfaces for Large-Scale Document-level Human Evaluation of Machine Translation Outputs
+* On User Interfaces for Large-Scale Document-Level Human Evaluation of Machine Translation Outputs
 <br />
 Roman Grundkiewicz, Marcin Junczys-Dowmunt, Christian Federmann and Tom Kocmi

-* A Case Study of Efficacy and Challenges in Practical Human-in-Loop Evaluation of NLP Systems using Checklist
+* A Case Study of Efficacy and Challenges in Practical Human-in-Loop Evaluation of NLP Systems Using Checklist
 <br />
 Shaily Bhatt, Rahul Jain, Sandipan Dandapat and Sunayana Sitaram

-* Interrater disagreement resolution: A systematic procedure to reach consensus in annotation tasks
+* Interrater Disagreement Resolution: A Systematic Procedure to Reach Consensus in Annotation Tasks
 <br />
 Yvette Oortwijn, Thijs Ossenkoppele and Arianna Betti